Home > About Us > History of Hobart

 In the mid-1940s, Hobart Brothers launched what is now known as Hobart Ground Power after being approached by American Airlines to design a generator specifically to start large aircraft engines.

-By 1958, Hobart Brothers turned to the manufacturing of solid wires and then to the development and production of tubular wires in the mid-1960s.
+By 1958, Hobart Brothers turned to the manufacturing of solid wires and then to the development and production of tubular wires in the mid-1960s – both under the Hobart® brand.

 Hobart Brothers was family-owned and operated until its acquisition by Illinois Tool Works (ITW) in 1996.
 ITW is a multinational manufacturer of a diversified range of value-adding and short-lead-time industrial products and equipment, and is also the parent company of Miller Electric Mfg.
-Co., Bernard, Smith Equipment, Weldcraft, Tregaskiss, Tempil, and Jetline.
+LLC, Bernard, Tregaskiss and Jetline.